adzerk-oss/env/README.md

 (env/def FOO, ^:required BAR, BAZ)
 ```

-This defines the vars `#'foo/FOO`, `#'foo/BAR`, etc. with values obtained from:
+- This defines the vars `FOO`, `BAR`, and `BAZ`
+- The values are set to:

-- System property `"FOO"` etc., or
+  - the system property of the same name, or
-- Environment variable `FOO` etc., otherwise.
+  - the environment variable of the same name otherwise

-The `^:required` metadata on the var instructs env to throw an exception if
+- The `^:required` metadata will trigger an exception if no system property
-neither the system property nor the environment variable is set.
+  or environment variable can be found with that name.

 #### Set